asumagic/AshVM/README.md

 When no time measuring is specified compile-time (see [ALLOW_TIME_MEASURE](https://github.com/AsuMagic/AshVM/blob/master/vm.cpp#L3)), the only dependencies are stdint, memory (for C++11 smart pointers, and that's likely not going to change) and vector (this probably will be dropped soon); Else chrono also is required.

-As for now, bytecode function calls are not implemented and external C calls aren't either, but it is the highest priority right now.
-Local variables will be implemented at the same time.

-The fibonacci program runs around 3 times faster than a good Lua implementation (without functions) for the same input.
+The test fibonacci program runs around 3 times faster than a good Lua implementation (without functions) for the same input.
 In-depth benchmarks will be done with other bytecode virtual machines (angelscript, lua, squirrel?) when AshVM will be in a stable state.

+## Usage

 Loading a program with the VM is easy and quick :
 ```c++